ntsvetko/dotfiles/README.md

 ## Other Stuff
 * I'm using the "Afterglow" color scheme and I like it! (you can get it in iTerm2-Color-Schemes)
+* Remap Caps Lock to Control

+*WARNING* don't just copy the files!
+A lot of things in them are specific to the setup of this laptop.
+I'm just including them to remind myself some of the things that I do to customize my setup.